alzwded/mpvkiosk/README.md

 There's an [example systemd unit](./mpvkiosk.service) which you can drop in `/etc/systemd/system/mpvkiosk.service` and turn it on at boot.
-In my case, I have *sway(1)* autostart and autologin, and it has the advantage that any app is effectively full screen by default.
+In my case, I have *sway(1)* autostart and autologin, and it has the advantage that any app is effectively full screen by default. *sway* starts up as `wayland-1` by default, *gnome-shell* may start up as `wayland-0`.
+For X11 systems, you'd need to set `DISPLAY=:0` or whatever it was started as.